Florence R. Sabin: Final years & legacy

 Sabin died of a heart attack on October 3, 1953 (she was 81).
 She was cremated and her ashes were interred in the Fairmount Mausoleum at Fairmount Cemetery in Denver, Colorado.

 In 1959, the state of Colorado donated a statue of Sabin to the National Statuary Hall Collection.
 In 1973, Sabin was inducted into the National Women's Hall of Fame, In 1985, Sabin was inducted into the Colorado Women's Hall of Fame.
 In 2005, Johns Hopkins University honored Sabin's legacy by naming one of the four colleges of its medical school after her.

 Research projects and papers

-In the Johns Hopkins Medical Institutes Archives, Sabin's collection of papers and medical records from 1903 - 1941 are stored and some even released upon request.
+In the Johns Hopkins Medical Institutes Archives, Sabin's collection of papers and medical records from 1903 - 1941 are stored; some are even released upon request.
 The Sophia Smith Collection at Smith College holds many of Dr. Sabin's papers.
 Other collections are located in the American Philosophical Society Library in Philadelphia, the medical school of the University of Colorado, Colorado State Historical Society's Division of Museums, Rockefeller Institute, and in the Alan Mason Chesney Papers at Johns Hopkins University.